rancher/rancher.github.io/rancher/v1.2/zh/hosts/custom/index.md

 ## Adding Custom Hosts
 ---

 If you already have Linux machines deployed and just want to add them into Rancher, click the **Custom** icon.
 In the UI, you will be provided a docker command to run on any host.
-The `docker` command launches the _rancher-agent_ container on the host.
+The `docker` command launches the `rancher/agent` container on the host.

 If you are using different [environments]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/), the command provided through the UI will be unique to whatever **environment** that you are in.

 Ensure that you are in the environment that you want to add hosts to.
-The environment is displayed in the upper right corner next to the account drop-down.
+The environment is displayed in the upper left corner.
 When you first log in to the Rancher instance, you are in the **Default** environment.

-Once your hosts are added to Rancher, they are available for [our services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/adding-services/).
+Once your hosts are added to Rancher, they are available for [adding services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/adding-services/).

 > **Note:** Ensure that the time stamp of your host on your server and hosts are the same and you have the access to the containers on the host.
 For more information, see [Rancher accesses the shell/logs of a container]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/faqs/troubleshooting/#container-access).